clcazer/Stapleton2020_Tylosin_AMR_Model/R Analysis/README - Tylosin Model R Analysis.md

 "TYL sensitivity analysis.R": a sensitivity analysis of the TYL model outputs (from TYL no intervention scenario) to model parameters.
 Figure 5 saved to "figures/".
 Returns realized range of model parameters to "results/param_range.xlsx".

+"TYL intervention vs CON intervention prop res cow_LG Pen.R": analyzing the proportion of resistant enterococci in cattle, comparing TYL intervention groups to CON intervention groups, in the model scenario with a large pen size (N=150 cattle).
+Also analyzes the concentration of TYL in the large intestine.
+Does not assess validation because the validation studies use a small pen size.
+Descriptive results are saved to "results/tyl intestine concentrations LGpen.txt", "results/TYL effect LGpen.txt".
+LG Pen versions of Figures 2 and 4 are created and saved to "figures/".

 --------------------------------
 $platform